 - You’re putting your scholarship in jeopardy by partying and not studying.

-- The plants we recently planted are in jeopardy because of the unexpected cold weather we've been having.
+- The flowers we recently planted are in jeopardy because of the unexpected cold weather we've been having.

 jerk someone around: to lie and try to deceive someone about something.

-I thought my boyfriend was serious about our relationship but he was just jerking me around — he never planned to marry me.
+I thought my boyfriend was serious about our relationship but he was just jerking me around and he never planned to marry me.